flowr-analysis/flowr/README.md

     &nbsp;&nbsp;&nbsp;╰ **Unclosed Connection** (unclosed-connection): _no findings_\
     &nbsp;&nbsp;&nbsp;╰ **Unescaped Arguments** (unescaped-arguments): _no findings_\
     &nbsp;&nbsp;&nbsp;╰ **Namespace Access Validity** (namespace-access): _no findings_\
-    _All queries together required ≈10 ms (1ms accuracy, total 11 ms)_
+    _All queries together required ≈22 ms (1ms accuracy, total 23 ms)_

     <details> <summary style="color:gray">Show Detailed Results as Json</summary>

-    The analysis required _10.7 ms_ (including parsing and normalization and the query) within the generation environment.
+    The analysis ran (including parsing and normalization and the query) within the generation environment.

     In general, the JSON contains the Ids of the nodes in question as they are present in the normalized AST or the dataflow graph of flowR.
     Please consult the [Interface](https://github.com/flowr-analysis/flowr/wiki/Interface) wiki page for more information on how to get those.